 - Successfully complete written and practice-based assignments and exams, including 15-30 days of daily yoga, breathing, and meditation practices according to methods learned during training lecture hours.

-- Teach three community yoga classes with related reporting and writing assignments.
+- Teach at least three community yoga classes with related reporting and writing assignments.

 - Complete reading of all required texts.

 Please submit all post-training homework via email at [email protected].
 After approval of your completed post and pre-training assignments, we will issue you a certificate from our Yoga Alliance Registered Yoga School, which you can upload to the Yoga Alliance website if you wish to register with them.
 After paying Yoga Alliance a processing fee, they will process your certification and mail you a Yoga Alliance certificate confirming that you are registered at the 200 hour level.
 You could then present our training graduation certificate and/or the Yoga Alliance certificate to hiring organizations.
 To maintain your Yoga Alliance accreditation, you can review their continuing education requirements on their website.
 Please note that all dates, times and requirements are subject to change.
 Graduation will be considered once all assignments are complete, rather than date of last lecture.

 We hire our own teacher training graduates because we stand by our training.
 Others do too, including The World Bank, George Washington University, IMF, City Fitness, Congressional Quarterly, Core Power Yoga, Flow Yoga Center, Yoga Heights, Be Here Now Yoga, Department of Justice, Epic Yoga, Kennedy Center, Mind the Mat Yoga, Mint Gym, National Zoo, NPR, Past Tense, Stroga, Vida Gym, World Bank, and The White House.

 Hear what our teacher training graduates had to say about their training:

 “This certification as a whole was the best learning experience of my life and I am so grateful for it.”